gzip - phpMan

 and emits a warning by default if the garbage contains nonzero bytes.

-You have to use the '--quiet' option to suppress the warning.
-This
+You can use the '--quiet' option to suppress the warning.

 File: gzip.info, Node: Problems, Next: GNU Free Documentation License, Prev: Tapes, Up: Top